Manuel de Arriaga: Revolt to resignation

-But August de Castro ended his story by noting that upon leaving the ex-President's home he purchased a newspaper that referred to Arriaga as a renegade and traitor, and thought, "never, like that afternoon, did politics seem so cruel and a sinister thing".
+But Augusto de Castro ended his story by noting that upon leaving the ex-President's home he purchased a newspaper that referred to Arriaga as a renegade and traitor, and thought, "never, like that afternoon, did politics seem so cruel and a sinister thing".

-Manuel de Arriaga was replaced as President by Professor Teófilo Braga in 1915, who had led the provisional government following the abdication and exile of King Emanuel II.
+Manuel de Arriaga was replaced as president by Professor Teófilo Braga in 1915, who had led the provisional government following the abdication and exile of King Manuel II.

 Later life

 In 1874, Arriaga had married Lucrécia Augusta de Brito de Berredo Furtado de Melo (Foz do Douro, Porto, 13 November 1844 – Parede, Oeiras, 14 October 1927), from a family friendly to the Arriagas (from the island of Pico).
 The ceremony occurred in a chapel near Valença do Minho, where her father was General and Governor.
 For a few years the couple lived in Coimbra, where Manuel de Arriaga flourished in his law practice.
 Six children were born, two boys and four girls, and the family regularly spent their holidays in Buarcos.

 Following his resignation, Manuel de Arriaga died in Lisbon two years later on 5 March 1917.
 His home, near Rua da Janelas Verdes, overlooked the boats in the Tejo, and in the room where he died there were photographs of the two men he most admired, Victor Hugo and Alexandre Herculano, while above his bed, an image of Christ.
 In the end, former-President Arriaga's image was rehabilitated by the Portuguese media for his "intelligence, patriotism, benevolence and his honor for the manner in which he exercised his functions".
 This was further enhanced by his public papers and documents, as well as the work of several intellectuals.

 Arriaga was buried in the Prazeres Cemetery the day after his death.
 In 2004, by decision of the Assembly of the Republic, his body was moved to the National Pantheon.